hyeonwooheo19/RealTimeHumanDetection/README.md

 - **Mean_IoU**: Mean Intersection over Union across all detected instances

 Higher values indicate better segmentation quality, with a maximum possible value of 1.0.

-## License

-This project is released under the MIT License.

-## Acknowledgments

-- The Mask2Former model is from the Hugging Face Transformers library
-- Evaluation code uses the COCO API (pycocotools)
-- Inspiration from various segmentation frameworks and research papers

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.